Deandre Ayton NBA Playoffs Player Props: Suns vs. Nuggets

 Deandre Ayton Insights vs. the Nuggets

-- Ayton's opponents, the Nuggets, have one of the NBA's slowest tempos with 99.5 possessions per game, while his Suns rank 19th in possessions per game with 101.4.
+- Ayton is responsible for taking 12.0% of his team's field goal attempts this season with 13.2 per game.

-- Allowing 112.5 points per game, the Nuggets are the eighth-ranked squad in the league on defense.
+- The Nuggets are the eighth-best defensive squad in the NBA, giving up 112.5 points per contest.

-- The Nuggets give up 40.8 rebounds per game, best in the NBA.
+- The Nuggets allow 40.8 rebounds per contest, best in the NBA.

-- Giving up 25.7 assists per game, the Nuggets are the 15th-ranked team in the league.
+- The Nuggets are the 15th-ranked squad in the league, conceding 25.7 assists per contest.

 Deandre Ayton vs. the Nuggets